80 Creative Pumpkin Carving Ideas for Halloween

 The Wizard of Oz pumpkin

 If you’re a pumpkin carving all-star, this will be your magnum opus.
-Pay tribute to the classic film with Dorothy, the Tin Man, the Cowardly Lion and more, and impress those trick-or-treaters!
+Pay tribute to the classic film with Dorothy, the Tin Man, the Cowardly Lion and more, and impress those trick-or-treaters (and their parents!).
 While The Wizard of Oz isn’t a Halloween movie per se, we’re always up for a viewing.

 Be kind pumpkin